resema/fork-my-brain/techstack/gcp/Pod.md

 #gcp #k8s #kubernetes #google

-A Pod is a group of [[container]]s with shared storage and networking.
+A Pod is a group of [[techstack/gcp/container|container]]s with shared storage and networking.

 Pod-to-Pod communication on the same [[node]].
 Because each node maintains a sepearate [[IP address]] space for its [[pod]]s, the [[node]]s don't need to perform Network Address Translation ([[NAT]]) on the Pod IP addresses.